The Problem With Perfection

 What a funny word, GEMO (/GEE-Moh/).
 Sounds like a cartoon character.
 Actually it’s an acronym I’ve learned to embrace over the years: “Good Enough, Move On.”
 It’s easy to let perfection become a higher priority than getting something completed.
 The ADHD brain easily allows perfection to move into obsession.
-When that brain is under stress (not that this time of year is so stressful, or anything), the challenge is multiplied.
+When that brain is under stress, the challenge is multiplied.
 It can be critical to set realistic boundaries for when something is “good enough.”

 So what does “good enough” look like?
 How do you encourage yourself and your kids to do their best, but not to stress themselves out by going overboard?